Editor's Note — Originally published June 2014, updated February 4, 2015.

-The World Heritage List -- that most lauded and recognizable of preservation lists -- includes nearly 1,000 sites all over the world.
+The World Heritage List -- that most lauded and recognizable of preservation lists -- includes over 1,000 sites all over the world.

-That number will almost certainly increase when the World Heritage Committee of the United Nations Educational, Scientific and Cultural Organization meets June 15-25 in Qatar.
+That number will almost certainly increase when the World Heritage Committee of the United Nations Educational, Scientific and Cultural Organization meets June 28-July 8 in Bonn, Germany.

 Instead of sorting through that encyclopedic list, why not start at the very beginning with the first 12 sites?